chalkenic/2020-cardiff-staff-journey-project/README.md

 These can be found inside folder from filepath: group-03-staff-project\src\main\resources.

-Server uses SQL by default, whereas tests are performed using H2 (script not required to run).
+- Server uses SQL by default, please make sure .sql files are used
+- All tests are performed using H2 (H2 scripts inside test folder not required for main application usage).

 ##### 3. Build server
 ```bash